tomkerkhove/promitor/docs/configuration/v1.x/metrics/azure-sql-database.md

 - `databaseName` - The name of the database.

 All supported metrics are documented in the official [Azure Monitor documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported#microsoftsqlserversdatabases).

+The following scraper-specific metric labels will be added:

+- `server` - The name of the SQL Server instance.
+- `database` - The name of the database.

 Example: